 In herbal medicine, sea buckthorn has long been used to stimulate the digestive system, enhance heart and liver health, and treat skin disorders.
 Today, sea buckthorn is touted as a natural remedy for the following health problems:

-Sea Buckthorn and Skin
+Sea Buckthorn for Skin

 In recent years, sea buckthorn oil has gained popularity as an ingredient in skin-care products.
 When applied topically, sea buckthorn oil is thought to moisturize the skin, ease irritation, treat acne and heal aging-related damage.

 There is currently a lack of clinical trials testing the effects of sea buckthorn.
 However, preliminary research suggests that sea buckthorn may offer a number of health benefits.
 Here's a look at several key study findings:

 Sea buckthorn supplements may help treat atopic dermatitis (a type of eczema), according to a 1999 study in the Journal of Nutritional Biochemistry.
 In tests on 49 people with atopic dermatitis, researchers observed significant improvement among those who took supplements containing sea buckthorn pulp oil every day for four months.

 Findings from animal-based research suggest that sea buckthorn may promote wound healing when applied topically.
 In a 2009 study in Food and Chemical Toxicology, scientists discovered that topically applied sea buckthorn seed oil helped speed up the healing of burn wounds in rats.